-For sales tax reasons, most Most residential leases in Florida are written for a term of one year only and therefore do not require two subscribing witnesses.
+Most residential leases in Florida are written for a term of one year and therefore do not require two subscribing witnesses.
 Commercial leases, on the other hand, are usually written for longer terms.
-As a result, the witnessing requirement in FS 689.01(1) rarely applies to the landlord's signature on a Florida residential lease but almost always applies whento a landlord signs's signature on a Florida commercial lease.
+As a result, the witnessing requirement in FS 689.01(1) rarely applies to the landlord's signature on a Florida residential lease but almost always applies to a landlord's signature on a Florida commercial lease.

 Historically, the requirement for two subscribing witnesses for the conveyance of real property is similar to the statutory requirement that the conveyance must be made in a written instrument, and the statutory requirement that the instrument must be acknowledged by the grantor before a notary public in order to be recordable in the public records.
 It serves as an additional means of verifying that the deal is real, and to protect the property owner against bogus claims that the property had been conveyed or (in this case) leased.
-In the modern era of communications, electronic documents and the transmission of leasing documents via email or other electronic means, the witnessing requirement can sometimes provealways proves burdensome to both the landlord and the tenant, even though this formality was originally intended to protect the landlord tenant.
+In the modern era of communications, electronic documents and the transmission of leasing documents via email or other electronic means, the witnessing requirement always proves burdensome to both the landlord and the tenant, even though this formality was originally intended to protect the tenant.